ishatakawale/ROR-Login-SignUp/README.md

 ```bash
 rails s
 ```
 7. Visit http://localhost:3000/ to see the magic of website!
-(By default Ruby on Rails work on the port number 3000 but you can change it if you want by typing ```bash rails s -p 10524```
+(Ruby on Rails work on the port number 3000 by default)
-)

 ##### Pro Tip
-You can use ngrok to host your project if you desire to demostrate, find out more here : http://ngrok.io/
+You can use ngrok to demonstrate your websites without deploying them, find out more here : http://ngrok.io/